 Google announced in September 2019

-announcementthat it would officially update the rules for Nofollow links on March 1st.
-So, what impact does this have for us doing Google SEO, and what should we do?
+Announcementthat it would officially update the rules for Nofollow links on March 1.
+So, what impact does this have on our Google SEO efforts, and what should we do?

 What is Nofollow?

-Nofollow links refer to hyperlinks in the code that have the rel=„nofollow“ attribute.
+Nofollow links refer to hyperlinks with the rel=„nofollow“ attribute in the code.
 These links do not affect a website„s search engine ranking because Google does not pass PageRank through them.

-Just like when we insert links using the Classic Editor in WordPress Posts, it's an optional setting.
-Google has also added two new attributes to the nofollow attribute this time: sponsored and ugc.
+Just like when we insert links using the Classic Editor in WordPress Posts, it's optional.
+In this update, Google has added two new attributes to nofollow: sponsored and ugc.

-Initially, we used nofollow for links to tell search engines not to crawl them, so they wouldn't pass ranking weight.
+Initially, we used nofollow on links to tell search engines not to crawl them, so they wouldn't pass link equity.
 However, after Google's new nofollow rule update, for links with the nofollow tag, including those with sponsored and ugc attributes, Google will decide for itself whether to ignore or crawl the link.
-So, for us doing Google SEO, the best practice is to follow Google's rules: use the correct link attributes—add sponsored for paid links, ugc for comment links, and still add the nofollow attribute for links where you don't want to pass weight.
+Therefore, for our Google SEO efforts, the best practice is to follow Google's rules: use the correct link attributes—add sponsored for paid links, ugc for comment links, and still add the nofollow attribute for links where you don't want to pass equity.
 As for how Google judges these links, let Google decide.
-We just need to ensure every link in the article appears naturally and the article is valuable.
+We just need to ensure that every link in the article appears naturally and that the article is valuable.

-At the same time, Naiba noticed that the Astra Theme I use has automatically added the ugc attribute to URL links in the comment section.
+At the same time, Naiba noticed that the Astra Theme I use has automatically added the ugc attribute to URLs in the comment section.
 If your theme doesn't support this yet, it's best to handle it manually.
-The specific impact of this Google link attribute update will only become clear after continued observation post-March.
+As for the specific impact of Google's link attribute update, we'll need to wait until after March to continue observing and see what substantive effects it actually has.

-So, what should you do if you want to prevent Google from indexing a specific page?Sometimes we use nofollow to prevent Google from indexing a page, but clearly that doesn't work now.
+So, what should you do if you want to prevent Google from indexing a specific page?Sometimes we use nofollow to prevent Google from indexing a page, but clearly, that won't work now.
 The correct methods Google provides to block indexing are: 1.
 Use

 If you are using an